kislyuk/kislyuk.com/about.md

-A few notable state of the art infrastructure projects that I implemented include an [LXC](https://linuxcontainers.org/)-based cloud PaaS virtualization service which continues to power millions of jobs and Docker apps on the [DNAnexus Titan](https://www.dnanexus.com/product-overview/titan) platform, an independent implementation of [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language), OAuth2/OIDC, and their underlying technologies for single sign-on applications, an AWS IAM-based symbolic RBAC PDP service, and multiple API designs, CLI tools, and developer productivity tools for a variety of products.
+A few notable state of the art infrastructure projects that I implemented include an [LXC](https://linuxcontainers.org/)-based cloud PaaS virtualization service which continues to power millions of jobs and Docker apps on the [DNAnexus Titan](https://www.dnanexus.com/product-overview/titan) platform; an independent implementation of [SAML](https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language), OAuth2/OIDC, and their underlying technologies for single sign-on applications; an AWS IAM-based symbolic RBAC PDP service; and multiple API designs, CLI tools, and developer productivity tools for a variety of products.
 On the science side, I have mostly been involved in integration and tuning of existing genomics and machine learning software written by people smarter than me, but you can see some of my concrete contributions in my